 PSM Marketing has been a “virtual” marketing company since its inception in 1997.
 At the time, working from home was rare (if not unheard of) for professional services providers.
-On March 11th, 2020, the CDC announced that COVID-19 has become a true global pandemic.
+On March 11th, 2020, the CDC announced that COVID-19 was a true global pandemic.
 Schools, restaurants, gyms, libraries, museums, and myriad other establishments closed their doors to encourage social distancing.
-For many professionals, that means bringing your laptop home and working remotely.
+For many professionals, that meant bringing your laptop home and working remotely.
 With almost 25 years of remote working under our belt, PSM has some helpful insights to offer folks working from home.

 Maintain a Routine While Working from Home

 You’re used to waking up for work, showering, getting your coffee, commuting, and settling in at the office.
 Well, working from home should follow a similar pattern.
 We recommend establishing a new routine that will help you switch gears and compartmentalize.
 Here are the top tips we have for setting yourself up for success while working from home:

 - Wake Up Early(ish)- Getting the green light to work remotely does not mean reverting to your 17-year-old sleeping habits.
 Don’t sleep your day away.
 That being said, enjoy some extra sleep…you earned it, champ!

 - Make Your Bed- Hear us out on this one!
 Making your bed in the morning is a great way to mentally trigger a change in environment.

 - Shower- Don’t let your personal hygiene slip while you’re working remotely.

 - Get Dressed- We know it’s tempting, but don’t work in your jammies.
 Wake up, put on real person clothes, and “go” to work.
 Yay for casual Friday every day!

 - “Commute” – When working from home, many people find it helpful to go for a short walk outside.
 Take your pup for a quick walk, get some fresh air, then prepare for the workday ahead.